Towards a more rigorous treatment of uncertainties on the velocity distribution of dark matter particles for capture in stars: Systematic errors on capture rates from phase-space modeling of DM in the Galaxy

 These results show that by using the SHM to predict the capture rate for stars in the inner regions of the Galaxy one systematically underestimates any potential capture-related DM signature.
-However, the anisotropic Eddington-like model allows us to simultaneously account for the characteristic speeds dictated by the dynamics of the MW at every radius, and the uncertainty from the unknown anisotropy of the DM velocity tensor, while retaining only models that provide stable solutions to the collisionless Boltzmann equation, as discussed in Sec.~\ref{ssec:uncertainty_anisotropy}.
+On the other hand, the capture rate is systematically overestimated when using a MB model peaking at the circular speed $v_{\rm c}(r)$.
+We also showed that the MB model with the Jeans velocity dispersion appears as a good proxy for the more physically motivated Eddington model for a cuspy profile (although it still underestimates the capture rate), but for a cored profile it does not represent a significant improvement over the SHM.
+This reflects the intrinsic limitations of MB models which are by construction unable to account for non-Maxwellian features in the PSDF introduced in particular by the baryonic gravitational potential.
+On the contrary, the anisotropic Eddington-like model allows us to simultaneously account for departures from a Gaussian distribution, as well as the characteristic speeds dictated by the dynamics of the MW at every radius, and the uncertainty from the unknown anisotropy of the DM velocity tensor, while retaining only models that provide stable solutions to the collisionless Boltzmann equation---as discussed in Sec.~\ref{ssec:uncertainty_anisotropy}.